 As more workloads migrate to the cloud, the importance of DFIR will only grow.
 And as IT infrastructures expand and cyberthreats increase in sophistication, your security team likely will face challenges in monitoring and analyzing an ever-increasing volume of data.
 Vastly more data makes it difficult to distinguish between false-positive alerts and valid threats.

 It also ingests data from all sources — in the cloud or on premises — and retains it for 400 days.
 Keeping historical data is critical when SOC analysts need to look back during an investigation.
-Further, alerts in Devo Security Operations monitor active queries on specific events and trigger real-time notifications for your security analysts to investigate.
+Further, alerts in Devo help monitor active queries on specific events and trigger real-time notifications for your security analysts to investigate.
 Analysts can triage alerts efficiently with just one click to automatically group them according to the entity or alert type, sort and filter alerts using their preferred method, and save them for future use.
 It also has a host of automation capabilities, making it even easier for your SOC analysts to conduct DFIR quickly and efficiently.